First passage percolation with long-range correlations and applications to random Schr\"odinger operators: Applications to the random conductance model

-We will show Proposition~\ref{prop:Agmon} by purely analytic and deterministic arguments.
-Therefore, throughout the remainder of this section, we fix $\om\in \Omega$ such that the assumptions of Proposition~\ref{prop:Agmon} hold, and, to simplify notation, we set $(V,E)=(\cC_\infty(\om), \cO(\om))$.
-Note that the proof of Proposition \ref{prop:Agmon} would actually also work if $(V,E)$ was any fixed graph with bounded degree satisfying Assumption~\ref{ass:graph}, and not necessarily a subset of $\bbZ^d.$
+We will show Theorem~\ref{thm:Agmon} by purely analytic and deterministic arguments.
+Therefore, throughout the remainder of this section, we fix $\om\in \Omega$ such that the assumptions of Proposition~\ref{thm:Agmon} hold, and, to simplify notation, we set $(V,E)=(\cC_\infty(\om), \cO(\om))$.
+Note that the proof of Theorem~ \ref{thm:Agmon} would actually also work if $(V,E)$ was any fixed graph with bounded degree satisfying Assumption~\ref{ass:graph}, and not necessarily a subset of $\bbZ^d.$